suenot/profitmaker/README.md

 ## How it works
 ![Demo](https://github.com/kupi-network/kupi-terminal/blob/master/structure.png?raw=true)

+## Warning
+Terminal under heavy development.
+In current version trades processing by routing on client express.js server without authorization.
+In near future it will be fixed.

 ## Features
 - Open source
 - Your api keys stay on your machine, no need to send them anywhere